nju-websoft/OptimalDataSnippets/README.md

 ### Getting Started

-We conducted experiments on the following two test collections for ad hoc dataset retrieval:
+We conducted experiments on the following three test collections for ad hoc dataset retrieval:

 #### NTCIR-E

 [NTCIR-E](https://ntcir.datasearch.jp/data_search_1/) is the English version of the test collection used in the NTCIR-15 Dataset Search task, including 46,615 datasets and 192 queries.

-#### ACORDAR
+#### ACORDAR 1.0

-[ACORDAR](https://github.com/nju-websoft/ACORDAR) is a test collection specifically for RDF datasets, including 31,589 datasets and 493 queries.
+[ACORDAR 1.0](https://github.com/nju-websoft/ACORDAR) is a test collection specifically for RDF datasets, including 31,589 datasets and 493 queries.

+#### ACORDAR 2.0

+[ACORDAR 2.0](https://github.com/nju-websoft/ACORDAR-2) is a test collection specifically for RDF datasets, including 31,589 datasets and 510 queries.

 We used the graph-based unification method from [CDS](https://github.com/nju-websoft/CDS) to convert the data files of these two test collections into `term.tsv` and `triple.tsv`.
 Place them in the `./data/test_collection_data/{test_collection}/{filename}` folder.